fesp21/smartcoops/README.md

 Install Python 2.5 or above for the SMS simulator.
 Install django 1.4 or above for the web app.

+## How to run the SMS Simulator

+Assuming you are in a posix environment (linux, macos) and that you have cloned this project to your system.

+% cd PATH-TO-PROJECT-DIR
+% cd pilot
+% python smsSimulator.py

 ## Copyright

 For the time being, all rights reserved to AntPortal Corp of Canada.